gmpappa/gina-mentorship/db_it2/it2.md

 2. [ ] Create your own MongoDB
 3. [ ] Perform all CRUD requests to the database; Write them down in `it2_ans.md`
 4. [ ] Create a SPA (simple app) to connect to the Database and peform + document all CRUD requests.
+	- node.js and express for server
+	- plain html and css for frontend